 These custom virtual boundaries can also help you send reminders or emergency messages to people in a specific area who are at risk or need to leave.

-Whether you need to prevent visitors or employees without proper training or credentials from entering a sensitive area or your construction site is off-limits on certain days to those without prior authorization, using Sine’s preregistration features helps you maintain control of your site without physically guarding the entrance.
+Whether you need to prevent visitors or employees without proper training or credentials from entering a site is without prior authorization, using Sine's preregistration features can help you enhance control of your site without physically guarding the entrance.

-Asking visitors and contractors to preregister for site access with Sine’s VMS helps you stay compliant with OSHA and other safety regulations, ensures everyone has the appropriate safety training to be in a specific location, and even serves as a reminder of on-site protocols guests need to follow.
+Asking visitors and contractors to preregister for site access with Sine's VMS can help you streamline compliance with safety regulations, helping to ensure everyone has the appropriate safety training to be in a specific location, and even serves as a reminder of on-site protocols guests need to follow.
 Sine can even collect acknowledgment signatures for liability waivers before guests arrive on site.

 6. Utilize watchlists to keep out bad actors